Downloading and setuping the Blueprint input data.

 QGIS Classifier - Conversion Section

-Then in the conversion section, for each class of objects (grouped together if they had the same "CLASS_NAME" property value in the QGIS file), you can select if you want them converted as blueprint classes, and under what kind of NDunes object.
+Then in the conversion section, for each class of objects (grouped together if they had the same Attribute/Property value in the QGIS file), you can select if you want them converted as blueprint classes, and under what kind of NDunes object.
 Options depend on the geometry type of the QGIS object :

 Note: